2014 Plant Survey and Orchard Data Internship

 - Must be a current student at Utah Valley University (preferably in junior or senior year of program).

-- Must have background and interest in areas of archaeology, anthropology, museum curation, biology, botany, geology, recreation, natural resources, natural history education, or interpretation.
+- Must have background and interest in areas of botany, horticulture, GIS work, outdoor leadership, and/or natural resources management.

 - Must be willing to live at Capitol Reef National Park throughout the duration of the internship.